adamdehaven/shared-ui-components/README.md

   - [Committing Changes](#committing-changes)
 - [Preview components](#preview-components)
 - [Running consuming application with local copy of the package](#running-consuming-application-with-local-copy-of-the-package)

+## What goes here

+Here are some criteria to help figure out if your code belongs to this mono-repository.
+If all of the following are true, you are welcome to create a new package:

+- You are creating component(s) that may have some business domain-specific logic or internal Kong/Konnect look-and-feel, and you do not want to expose in our public [Kongponents component library](https://github.com/Kong/kongponents).
+- You are writing component/code that is to be used in multiple applications (e.g. Konnect and Konnect Admin, or Konnect and Mesh, etc.).
+- Your code is about UI.
+If you are wring the code to be used on the backend, then [shared-js](https://github.com/Kong/shared-js) is the better choice.

 ## Creating a package